SabaLab/diffEnrich/README.md

 and has been adding features and functionality ever since.
 There are benefits to using an API.
-First, API’s like KEGG’s allow users to perform customized analyses with the most up-to-date versions of the data contained in the data base.
+First, API’s like KEGG’s allow users to perform customized analyses with the most up-to-date versions of the data contained in the database.
 In addition, accessing the KEGG API is very easy using statistical programming tools like R or Python and integrating data pulls into user’s code makes the program reproducible.
 To further enforce reproducibilty *diffEnrich* adds a date and KEGG release tag to all data files it generates from accessing the API.
-For update histories and release notes please go [here](https://www.kegg.jp/kegg/rest/).
+For update histories and release notes for the KEGG REST API please go [here](https://www.kegg.jp/kegg/rest/).

 <img src="man/figures/README-unnamed-chunk-1-1.png" title="Figure 1. diffEnrich analysis pipeline." alt="Figure 1. diffEnrich analysis pipeline." width="100%" />